pedroleitebl/br_occup_manip/README.md

 # data
-comp_rectrab -> Is a database with all CBO occupations (4 digits) that has computer as a job resource. perfil_ocupacional -> Is a database from basedosdados.org with summary descriptions of all CBO occupations.
+comp_rectrab -> Is a database with all CBO occupations (4 digits) that has computer as a job resource. perfil_ocupacional -> Is a database from basedosdados.org with summary descriptions of all CBO occupations. onetstem_cbo -> Is a conversion database from SOC 18 to CBO 2002, a brasilian classification of occupations.